GLOSSARY @F-L-O-W

 conditions (e5-3)

-goal-states, large or small in scope, felt urgency, or
+desired or avoided goal-states, large or small in scope, felt urgency,

 perceiver.